mcosovic/JuliaGrid.jl/docs/src/manual/dcPowerFlow.md

 ---

 ## [Power Analysis](@id DCPowerAnalysisManual)
-After obtaining the solution, we can calculate powers related to buses, branches, and generators using the [`power!`](@ref power!(::DcPowerFlow)) function.
-For example, let us consider the power system for which we obtained the DC power flow solution:
+After obtaining the solution, calculate powers related to buses, branches, and generators using the [`power!`](@ref power!(::DcPowerFlow)) function.
+For example, consider the power system used to obtain the DC power flow solution:
 ```@example ComputationDCPowers
 using JuliaGrid # hide
 @default(unit) # hide